6 Steps to Snowboarding in Powder Like a Pro

 The second part of the board profile is the size of the tail and the nose.
 Snowboards that are “powder specific” are going to have a wider and longer nose.
 This aids with keeping the nose of the board afloat.
 Likewise, these “powder-specific” boards have a narrower and shorter tail.
 This allows the tail to sink into the snow, again, helping the nose float above the snow.
 Notice the trend here?

-Now, I know this can all get a little bit confusing.
-If you have any questions, from finding the perfect gear, to figuring out what you're doing wrong while riding or if you simply just want someone to share the stoke with!
-Please, feel free to reach out to me anytime at my Curated gear expert contact link below.
-We can chat one on one and I’ll be able to answer any and all of your questions.
+Now, I know this can all get a little bit overwhelming.
+If you have any questions, from finding the perfect gear, to figuring out what you're doing wrong while riding or if you simply just want someone to share the stoke with, please feel free to reach out to me or one of my fellow Snowboard experts here at Curated.
+We can chat one on one and I’ll be happy to answer any and all of your questions.

 Changing the stance on your board is one of the biggest keys to stopping the back leg burn.
 In order to naturally shift the weight of your upper body over the back of the board, you're going to want to move your front foot and back foot closer to the tail.
 This arrangement is often known as a “set back stance.”
 This will allow for your body weight to naturally make the tail of your board sink, while simultaneously making the nose of your board float.
 This is especially important for when you're riding deep, fresh powder.